matlab-deep-learning/playing-Pong-with-deep-reinforcement-learning/README.md

 2. x, y velocities of the ball
 3. x position of the paddle
 4. x velocity of the paddle
+5. Action values from the last time step

 The action of the agent is the _force_ applied on the paddle in the x direction.